zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    sending with sendmail.

-   :subject_desc: a subject string to use for the mail.
+   :param subject_desc: a subject string to use for the mail.

-   :dest: recipient string to use for the mail.
+   :param dest: recipient string to use for the mail.

    :returns: a string of mail headers to which an email body can be